krxm107/tp/docs/UserGuide.md

 title: User Guide
 ---

 ClubHub is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, ClubHub can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}